baylisscg/nodejs-commons/README.md

 # nodejs-commons

-Common NodeJS functions library.
+Common NodeJS functions library used by the AURIN project.
+However, the functions it provides may be of more general use.

 ## Introduction

-This module contains all Node.js functions that can possiibly be re-used across other modules.
+This module contains Node.js functions that can be re-used by other components.

 API